barryclark/jekyll-now/_posts/2018-06-27-illustrated-transformer.md

 <br />

-The **third and forth steps** are to divide the scores by 8 (the square root of the dimension of the key vectors used in the paper -- 64.
+The **third and fourth steps** are to divide the scores by 8 (the square root of the dimension of the key vectors used in the paper -- 64.
 This leads to having more stable gradients.
 There could be other possible values here, but this is the default), then pass the result through a softmax operation.
 Softmax normalizes the scores so they're all positive and add up to 1.

 <br />